Measurement of high-mass $t\bar{t}\ell^{+}\ell^{-}$ production and lepton flavour universality-inspired effective field theory interpretations at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 However, for BSM signals that contribute primarily at high mass the cross-section for the full invariant mass range, $m(\ell^+\ell^-)>m_Z+10$~\GeV, has limited use, therefore model-independent visible cross-section upper limits for a BSM contribution on top of SM \ttll are provided for the highest $m(\ell^+\ell^-)$ bins ($>550$~\GeV) at the 95\% confidence level (CL)~\cite{Cowan:2010js}.
 This is equivalent to fitting the highest bin in each of the signal regions shown in Figure~\ref{fig:RegionDefs:SRs}.
 The visible cross-section upper limit is defined by dividing the upper limit on the number of signal events in the high mass bin by the integrated luminosity.

 The results are shown in Table~\ref{tab:Res:SM}.
-The measured signal strengths are all compatible with the SM with a combined \ttll significance of $2.9\sigma$.
-The expected and observed 95\% CL cross-section upper limits for the high mass region, $m(\ell^+\ell^-)>550$~\GeV, are of the order of 20~ab.
+The measured signal strengths are all compatible with the SM with a combined observed (expected) \ttll significance of $2.9\sigma$ ($2.8\sigma$).
+The combined observed (expected) 95\% CL cross-section upper limit for the high mass region, $m(\ell^+\ell^-)>550$~\GeV, is 30.8~ab (30.5~ab).
+For the $\ttbar{}e^{+}e^{-}$ channel the observed (expected) significance is $1.4\sigma$ ($1.7\sigma$) and the 95\% CL cross-section upper limit for the high mass region is 26.9~ab (25.4~ab).
+For the \ttbar{}$\mu^{+}\mu^{-}$ channel the observed (expected) significance is $2.5\sigma$ ($2.0\sigma$) and the 95\% CL cross-section upper limit for the high mass region is 26.0~ab (27.5~ab).